briantotheyanyan/Web-Explorer/README.md

 4/12: Have an optimized physics engine with smooth movements and a hopefully animated character.
 Have more complex webpages be able to read, this might require screen scraping.

+4/16: Working on the jumping of the character